joenwoke/jeniecast/README.md

 - Edit saved items.
 - Delete saved items with a confirmation prompt.
 - Export and import watchlists as JSON for backup.
+- Show inline success and error messages for backup actions.
 - Show a random saved item as the homepage "Tonight's Genie Pick".
 - Show different empty-state messages for empty watchlists, filters, and searches.
 - Store data in the browser with `localStorage`.